 Does Everyone with Ball of Foot Pain Need Custom Orthotics?

 Not at all.
 In fact, we often recommend starting treatment with over-the-counter arch supports.
 OTC arch supports do not, however, conform as close to your arch as well-made custom orthotics so they will not transfer as much pressure off of the balls of the feet.
 Like custom orthotics, prefabricated ones work best for neuromas and other causes of ball of foot pain if they have a higher arch.
-We list the best prefabricated orthotics and other home treatments for plantar fasciitis here.
-Our favorite OTC arch support for ball of foot pain is the

-PowerStep Medical Grade Arch Support.
-It’s relatively high and firm arch does the best job of any prefabricated orthotic at reducing pressure under the balls of the feet.
+Our favorite OTC arch support for ball of foot pain to wear in athletic or walking shoes is the FootChair Medical Grade Arch Support.
+It’s relatively high and firm arch and the unique feature of an easily adjustable arch height make for the most effective prefabricated orthotic at reducing pressure under the balls of the feet.

 Why Are So Many Ball of Foot Pain Orthotics Not Made Correctly?

-not as well trained as they should be in orthotic therapy.
+Sadly, orthotic therapy is not as well regulated as it should be.
+Many doctors who provide orthotics are not as well trained as they should be in orthotic therapy.
 In addition, many have not kept up with the latest research on orthotic therapy.

 If you have pain under the balls of your feet and would like to have an evaluation, make an appointment to see us in our Seattle foot and ankle clinic.
 If you already have orthotics, bring them with you so we can evaluate them.